guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 "Make" files are where you specify desired combination of board type, IR mapping, and name your new IR translator.
 Several example make files are provided.
 These each specify a ESP32 board type and desired IR mapping

-* make-esp32-c3-OLED-GPIO1-IR-Hisense.yaml
+* make-esp32-c3-OLED-GPIO1-IR-JVC.yaml
 * make-esp32-c3-OLED-GPIO1-IR-TiVo.yaml
-* make-esp32-c6-wroom-1-GPIO10-IR-Hisense.yaml
+* make-esp32-c6-wroom-1-GPIO10-IR-Epson.yaml
 * make-esp32-c6-wroom-1-GPIO10-IR-TiVo.yaml
 * make-esp32-TEMPLATE.yaml

-You can create your own custom make file with your own combinations of ESP32 board and IR signal map by...
+You can create your own custom make file with your own combinations of ESP32 board and IR signal map...

-1 Cloning make-esp32-TEMPLATE.yaml file
-2 Name your custom make file
+1 Duplicate make-esp32-TEMPLATE.yaml to create your custom make file 2 Name your custom make file
-2 Editing your custom make file
+2 Edit your custom make file

 At the top of your custom make file are places to specify remote name, esp32 board, and desired IR mapping.